Patrick Wolter

 To maintain a positive mindset, Justin likes to tap into his multiple interests, including producing and playing music, performing live with other musicians within a range of different musical genres, making art in a range of different methods and mixed medias, mountain biking, going to the gym.
 He is also interested in mechanics and motor-sport and has a motorbike and a classic car.

-Read moreKate
+Read moreKaryn

 Katrina